uc-cdis/mariner/docs/how-to/write_and_run_workflow.md

 An example request body can be found [here](https://github.com/uc-cdis/mariner/blob/master/testdata/user_data_test/request_body.json).

-5. At this point you're ready to ask Mariner to run your workflow, and you can do that via the API call demonstrated in step 3 from the [Run A Workflow](run_a_workflow.md) section.
+5. At this point you're ready to ask Mariner to run your workflow, and you can do that via the API call demonstrated in step 3 from the [Quickstart](run_a_workflow.md) section.

 #### Notes